RyusakiRL/RyusakiRL/README.md

 **`Software Engineering Student | Back-end Developer`**

+I am a Software Engineering student based in Mato Grosso do Sul, Brazil, with a strong focus on Back-end development.

-My name is Caio Kazu, have 20 years and i naturally of Mato Grosso do Sul-Brazil.
-I started to programming in 08/2025 , with technical course in Software Engineering.
-I am currently in my second semester in UNIGRAN.
+My programming journey started in August 2025, and I am currently in my second semester at UNIGRAN.
+I am passionate about solving logical problems, structuring object-oriented systems, and building efficient databases.
 My linkedin is "[Caio Kazu](https://www.linkedin.com/in/caio-kazu-08a981396/)"

 <p align="left">
     <a href="https://github.com/RyusakiRL?tab=repositories&sort=stargazers">